Every kitchen has a bunch of handy tools and utensils that can instantly save a cooking emergency.

 If you add fat after heating, you run the risk of igniting unhealthy fumes that can make your food extremely unhealthy.

-Don’t try to scrape off every layer of oil and food off the pan.
+Don’t try to scrape off every layer of oil and food from the pan.

 Make sure to dry it up before properly storing it in a cabinet.